ipaulaandreea/WorkshopAttendanceApp/README.md

-# WorkshopAttendanceApp
+# Workshop Attendance App
-A simple Java CRUD for a Workshop attendance form.
+A Java CRUD for a Workshop attendance form.